vivaria/edisonrul.ing/docs/source/cards/h/herald-of-creation.md

 ### Card Rulings

-●The Ignition Effect activates & resolves on the field.
+*   The Ignition Effect activates & resolves on the field.
-●Discarding 1 card is a cost.
+*   Discarding 1 card is a cost.
-●This effect targets a Level 7(+) monster in your GY.
+*   This effect targets a Level 7(+) monster in your GY.
 It is negated by Necrovalley.
-●This effect can't activate without a Level 7(+) monster in your GY, even if you discard one as cost.
+*   This effect can't activate without a Level 7(+) monster in your GY, even if you discard one as cost.